Avatharam (2014 Telugu film)

-Avatharam is a 2014 Indian Telugu-language fantasy film written and directed by Kodi Ramakrishna in his last Telugu film before his death in 2019.
+Avatharam is a 2014 Indian Telugu-language fantasy film written and directed by Kodi Ramakrishna.
 The film stars Radhika Kumaraswamy, Bhanupriya, and Rishi, while Satya Prakash, Prudhvi Raj, and Annapoorna play supporting roles.
 The music was composed by Ghantadi Krishna.

 The film is about the Simha Rashi people and how Goddess Akkamma defeated a monster from another world.
 The movie released on 18 April 2014.
 It released in Tamil under the name Meendum Amman and in Hindi as The Power Avatharam.
+The film was Kodi Ramakrishna's final Telugu film before his death in 2019.